 Storage

-Grilled flatbreads are best eaten the same day but can be kept in an airtight container for 2-3 days.
-They contain no preservatives so won't last as long as shop bought bread.
-You can also freeze the flatbread dough making these a great standby.
-Separate each flatbread with a piece of greaseproof paper to stop them sticking together.
-Grill from frozen.
-They will take slightly longer than 2 minutes each side as the dough will need to defrost.
-They will freeze well for up to 3 months.
-The Nutritional information shown is just for the plain flatbread without any toppings.Nutrition per serving
+Flatbreads are best eaten the same day but can be kept in an airtight container for 2-3 days.
+They contain no preservatives so won't last as long as shop-bought bread.You can also freeze the flatbread dough making these a great standby.
+Separate each flatbread with a piece of greaseproof paper to stop them from sticking together.
+You can freeze cooked flatbreads and they will freeze well for up to 3 months.

 The Nutritional Values are computer generated estimates based on industry standards and are provided as a helpful guide only.